1. Who has to take the test?

 - In the right column of red circle buttons, click on "Check Test Scores"

-- Scores are available through SOLAR within three weeks.
+- Scores are available through SOLAR within 3 weeks of the testing date.

 - Scores are not provided over the phone or via email.